The British Fur Trade

 The King had a very important role in the economy of New France.
 He collected the profits that went to the colony so it could expand and benefit.
 He appointed the certain people that carried all this demands to the colony.

-Economy Development
+Economy Developmen

 The economic development grew because of the coureurs de bois.
 They could travel in peace because of the Peace they had committed to.
 They collected furs from the Montagnais and the Odwa, they traded with other First Nations.
 The beaver population began to decrease which resulted in the French expanding further out in search of more beavers.
 Other than the fur trade, the French adapted to more industries like fishing and the French navy.